eguvenc/Auth/README.md

 }
 ```

-If verified, the temporary idendity must be set as permanent with the method <kbd>$identity->makePermanent()</kbd>.
-A permanent idendity means the user has successfully logged in.
+If verified, the temporary identity must be set as permanent with the method <kbd>$identity->makePermanent()</kbd>.
+A permanent identity means the user has successfully logged in.

 ```php
 $identity->makePermanent();